 For VQB5, a program is defined as one site based on the physical location.
 Each site (e.g., each public school location, each child care center, etc.) will receive one site quality profile, which will include their site’s practice rating, based on the measures obtained during the practice year.
 This means each school, child care center or family day home will receive a rating specific to their physical location.

-In a few situations where there are multiple programs with differing governing bodies located at the same physical location, and children from each program are served in different classrooms, programs may request to have separate site profiles.
+In a few situations where there are multiple programs with differing governing bodies located at the same physical location, and children from each program are served in different classrooms, programs may request to be rated separately (i.e. separate site quality profiles).
 VDOE will review the individual program policies and other related program documentation (such as classroom enrollment details or partnership agreements) to make this determination.

 During the practice years, site level results will be private and there will not be any incentives or consequences based on the results.
 Rather, program leaders will use the practice year results to understand the close connection between teacher-child interactions, instruction and child outcomes as they work with local leaders and teachers to prioritize pressing needs.
 State level results will be used to ensure the system is equitable for all program types, and improve the system for future years.